conbench/conbench/README.md

-There are three main types of benchmarks: "simple benchmarks" that time the execution of a unit of work, "external benchmarks" that just record benchmark results that were obtained from some other benchmarking tool, and "case benchmarks" which benchmark a unit of work under different scenarios.
+There are three main types of benchmarks: "simple benchmarks" that time the execution of a unit of work, "external benchmarks" that just record benchmark results that were obtained from some other benchmarking tool, and "case benchmarks" which benchmark a unit of work under different scenarios (cases).

 Included in this repository are contrived, minimal examples of these different kinds of benchmarks to be used as templates for benchmark authoring.
 These